Mindcop Review

 Verdict

-Mindcop is a fresh and exciting take on the detective genre, blending innovative time-based mechanics with compelling puzzles and a gripping story.
-Its unique gameplay and stunning visuals make it a standout despite minor bugs and a challenging lea
+Mindcop is a fresh take on the detective genre, blending time-based mechanics, compelling puzzles, and a gripping story.
+Its unique gameplay makes it stand out despite a challenging learning curve.
+It's a must-play for mystery and puzzle fans.

 80